Tenders & Quotations

 Diplomatic officers will be eligible for the purchase of two duty-free cars for their personal use, one to be registered, in their name and the other in the name of their spouse during their tour of duty in Brunei Darussalam.
 Cars must be used for a minimum period of two years before disposal is allowed.

 d.
 Non-Diplomatic Home Based Staff (Administrative and Technical Staff)

 Non-diplomatic home-based staff will be eligible for the purchase of one duty-free car for his/her personal use during his/her tour of duty and the car must be registered in his/her name.
 Exemption of import duty will only be granted within the first six (6) months of their intial arrival in Brunei Darussalam.
 However application for refund of duty for locally purchased vehicle must be made within 12 months from the date of purchase.

 Vehicles must be used for a minimum period of four (4) years before disposal is allowed.
 (This does not apply to Non-Diplomatic home-based staff).
-However, applications to sell the original car and purchase another duty-free car within the minimum period of two (2) years usage may be made to the Ministry of Foreign Affairs and Trade, if:
+However, applications to sell the original car and purchase another duty-free car within the minimum period of two (2) years usage may be made to the Ministry of Foreign Affairs, if:

 i.
 The car is badly damaged in a road accident and the Insurance Company/Land Transport Department has issued a write-off certificate

 The car is beyond economical repair.
 This claim must be supported by evidence from a motor vehicle repair firm.